KothaNikhil/FactoryManagement/DESIGN_COMPLETION_SUMMARY.md

 FactoryManagement/Views/ReportsView.xaml (updated)
 FactoryManagement/Views/ItemsManagementView.xaml (updated)
 FactoryManagement/Views/PartiesManagementView.xaml (updated)
-DESIGN_STANDARDIZATION_GUIDE.md (created)
+DESIGN_STANDARDIZATION_GUIDE.md (updated)
 DESIGN_COMPLETION_SUMMARY.md (this file)
 ```

 ## Summary
 The standardization project has been completed successfully.
 All major screens now follow the design patterns extracted from the Financial Transactions and Wages Management views.
 The color palette is consistent, components use centralized styles, and the build is clean with no errors.

 The application is ready for user testing and feedback.
+Unified transactions and login experiences are now part of the standardized design scope.